By Anyssa Garza, PharmD, BCMAS – Digital Pharmacist Staff

 1. My patients are older and they will never use an app.

 One of the most common things we hear is “our patients would never use an app.”
 The data, however, tells a different story.
-Mobile phones are used by 46% of people 65 years and older and 73% of people ages 50-64 and those percentages increase the younger the age range gets.
+Mobile phones are used by 46 percent of people 65 years and older and 73 percent of people ages 50-64 and those percentages increase the younger the age range gets.

 This younger generation of tech savvy mobile users will soon become the majority of the population.
 Not to mention, as of 2017, the millennial population had about $1.3 trillion in annual buying power.
 And millennials are estimated to reach $1.4 trillion in annual spending by 2020—roughly one-third of all retail spending.

-If this is not convincing, millennials in the U.S. outnumber Baby Boomers by nearly 10%, which means millennials are the nation’s largest living generation.
+If this is not convincing, millennials in the U.S. outnumber Baby Boomers by nearly 10 percent, which means millennials are the nation’s largest living generation.

 2. My community already knows me and my pharmacy… I do not need a presence online.

 If that’s true, great.
 But regardless, most patients expect the convenience of 24/7 refills and access to information online.
 What happens when a patient needs to submit a refill after your pharmacy is closed?
 Offering the option for 24/7 digital refills helps you capture those refills and patients that would otherwise be lost when your pharmacy is closed.

 3. My business relies on customer service and not on online service.